HomeDirectoriesShould You Really Pay for an Annual Business Directory Subscription?

 8. Have I set clear success metrics and a timeline to evaluate them?

-Honestly, if you can’t answer these questions, you’re gambling, not investing.
-And gambling with your marketing budget is how businesses go broke as convincing themselves they’re “trying new things.”
+If you can’t answer these questions, you’re gambling, not investing.
+And gambling with your marketing budget is how businesses go broke while convincing themselves they’re “trying new things.”

 Here’s my recommended approach for new directory subscriptions: if possible, start with a quarterly commitment rather than annual.
 If they only offer annual, negotiate a 90-day evaluation period with a money-back guarantee.
 Many directories will agree to this if you push back on the annual lock-in.